cyverse-gis/focus-forum/PITCHME.md

 ### A data science environment allows you to:

-- Work in our favored environment, languages, and libraries
+- Work in a favored environment & language
-- Tools you want to use
+- Tools and libraries you like to use
 - Computational notebooks
   - Python, R, C++, Matlab, Spark, etc.